Considering Chapter Length

 What Happens When Chapter Length is Too Short?

 Well, you might just be okay.
 But consider this.
-If a chapter or any other part of a book feels too long, why is that so?
+If a chapter or any other part of a book feels too short, why is that so?
 It could mean you’re glossing over explanations.
 And it could mean you’re not doing the heavy lifting of description.
 Do you need to describe present-day Detroit in excruciating detail?
 Probably not.
 But 2528 Callisto?
 You’d better believe you need to show this to your readers.

 So, consider the shortening ideas above.
 But this time, in reverse.
 Do characters make decisions too quickly?
 Are descriptors too straightforward?
 Do directions and journeys always go in a perfectly straight line?